-In this encoding, a wide wide character is represented by the following eight character sequence if is in wide character range where a, b, c, d, e, and f are the four or six hexadecimal characters (using uppercase letters) of the wide wide character code.
+In this encoding, a wide wide character is represented by the following eight character sequence if is in wide character range and by the following ten character sequence if not where a, b, c, d, e, and f are the four or six hexadecimal characters (using uppercase letters) of the wide wide character code.
 For example, ["01A345"] is used to represent the wide wide character with code 16#01A345#.